 Your Reaction Is Important

-Why Do Girls Cut?
+Why Do Kids Cut?

 There are a number of different reasons people give for cutting.

-- The physical pain provides a distraction from intense emotional pain.
+The physical pain provides a distraction from intense emotional pain.

-- Being sexually or physically abused
+Being sexually or physically abused

-- Feeling rejected and lonely
+Feeling rejected and lonely

-- Feeling unsafe at school or at home
+Feeling unsafe at school or at home

-- A tendency toward perfectionism
+A tendency toward perfectionism

-- Frequent conflicts with friends and family
+Frequent conflicts with friends and family

 A tendency to be impulsive

-- A tendency to take risks
+A tendency to take risks

 Red Flags for Cutting

 Talking about self-injury

-- Cuts on the same place
+Cuts on the same place

 Collecting sharp tools such as shards of glass, safety pins, nail scissors, etc.

-- Wearing long-sleeved shirts in warm weather
+Wearing long-sleeved shirts in warm weather

-- Avoiding social activities
+Avoiding social activities

-- Wearing a lot of adhesive bandages
+Wearing a lot of adhesive bandages

-- Refusing to go into the locker room or change clothes in school
+Refusing to go into the locker room or change clothes in school

 What Are the Most Common Triggers for Cutting?

-Other common triggers include
+Other common triggers include:

 Difficulties with friends or family

-YouTube videos that shows other girls cutting
+YouTube videos that show other kids cutting

 Does Cutting Lead to Suicide?